• Skip to primary navigation

 • Combine powdered sugar, water, liquor or extract and 1 tablespoon of corn syrup in a bowl, working out any lumps.
 Remove a portion of this mixture for outlines and details and place in a zippered bag.

 • Adjust with corn syrup, water or liquor to reach your desired consistency for flooding the cookie with icing.
 The more corn syrup you use, the more glossy the finish will be and the longer it will take to dry.
-Using only 1 Tbsp corn syrup will give you a matte finish.
+Using only 1 tablespoon corn syrup will give you a matte finish.
 Thinning with water or liquor will improve the dry time and result in a matte finish.

 • Separate into as many bowls or plastic bags as you will need for as many colors of icing you want.